 After World War II, the fashion world changed again, with Christian Dior in front.
 The hourglass silhouette emerged, as a tribute to life and 'the return to sophistication'.
 It was not long before Dior's ultra feminine cut was copied by designers and tailors around the world - despite the outrage that Chanel had commented on his look, as mentioned in our blog about the 40s - read it HERE.

-However, the women did not return to the corsets, which Chanel had feared, because instead they started using a new type of lingerie made of elastic mesh to create a slimmer waist.
-The new material gave greater freedom of movement than the stiffened corsets, and enabled the women to still work and be active, while maintaining their femininity and vanity in the beautiful new look dresses!
+However, the women did not return to the corsets that Chanel had feared because they instead started using a new type of lingerie made of elastic mesh to create a slimmer waist.
+The new material provided greater freedom of movement than the stiffened corsets, enabling women to still work and be active while maintaining their femininity and vanity in the beautiful new look dresses!

 The 'girdle' became the modern cross.
 It should be rolled on and off, and therefore not fastened with laces or hooks.
 However, there were also other lingerie inventions that were supposed to help create the hourglass figure - one of the more fun was the blow-up bra seen in the picture below.
 The bra was simply filled with air through a small pump to make the bust look bigger!